-Europe is getting ready to boost the European Green Deal, because it is essential to 'tackle our vulnerabilities' as Frans Timmermans put it.
+Europe is getting ready to boost the European Green Deal because it is essential to 'tackle our vulnerabilities' as Frans Timmermans put it.
 Slovakia is a good example of those vulnerabilities.
-It has a big gas problem on multiple-levels.
+It has a big gas problem on multiple levels.
 It is now time to fix it.

-First level is called dependency on a geo-political bully.
+The first level is called dependency on a geo-political bully.
 My country is a next-door neighbour of heroically fighting Ukraine, to which we are expressing all sorts of support.
 Yet our gas dependency on Russia is 85%, crude oil dependency is 100% , nuclear fuel is 100% .
 Slovakia has been boasting to be among the countries with the best gas connectivity in the EU.
 Well, this is proving to be quite a disadvantage and now, even some of our leaders are finally starting to realize that.
 It is clear that gas is a threat to Slovakia with negative climate, socio-economic and now obvious geo-political consequences.

-Second level are regressive actions of key leaders of the Slovak transformation.
+The second level are the regressive actions of key leaders of the Slovak transformation.
 The Ministry of Economy is presenting alternatives to our dependency: imports of LNG and nuclear fuel from countries others than Russia.
 While EU leaders are spelling energy efficiency and renewables, some of our government representatives do not seem to have these even on their radar!
 They continue pushing for our 'right to our own energy mix' in the taxonomy and against any binding targets for the only true alternatives in the climate package "Fit for 55".
 This narrative and approach has unfortunately always been there, but it is outright suicidal in the current situation – when prices of energy are sky-rocketting and sticking to our conventional sources of energy is literally dangerous.

-Third level is rapidly spreading energy poverty.
+The third level is rapidly spreading energy poverty.
 We are not talking about excluded communities and „traditionally“ vulnerable groups only.
 Covid pandemics, increasing energy prices and Ukrainian war with further increase of prices - all have impacts on many Slovak households, which are falling into the trap of poverty .
 Instead of long term solutions, such as deep renovation of buildings, heat pumps, renewables, heating systems of 4th generation and other solutions, the Slovak government is still 'flirting' with gas as a solution.

-This is actually a good example to explain how things sometimes (do not) work in my country: Despite the high gas connectivity of the Slovak households, there is still a big portion of areas and communities that are not connected and they are contributing to a long-standing air quality problem for which European Commission took us to the EU court (after 7 years of infringement did not bring sufficient improvement) .
+This is actually a good example to explain how things sometimes (do not) work in my country: despite the high gas connectivity of the Slovak households, there is still a big portion of areas and communities that are not connected and they are contributing to a long-standing air quality problem for which European Commission took us to the EU court (after 7 years of infringement did not bring sufficient improvement) .
 Our government proposed incentives for gas boilers as a clean air measure.
 However, evidence shows that those are mostly socially and economically vulnerable households, which will not be able to afford gas as a fuel, thus will continue burning almost anything, including wet wood and garbage.
 So offering incentives to install gas boilers will not solve our air quality problem and is just digging the country deeper into dependence.

 Slovak ministries could understand this better and design real measures if they coordinated amongst themselves.
 For example, the Ministry of Environment could talk to the Ministry of Labor and Social Affairs and they both could talk to the Ministry of regional development, which bears the main responsibility for design and allocation of EU funds...